Heun11/yntdts/README.md

-# Vlož Tu (2)
+# You Need To Do This Shit
-a small website that works like public warehouse
+a small website for managing tasks :)